 This guy was pretty tiny when we found him.
 It is amazing how quickly they grow and how much they eat.
 We provide fresh leaves every couple of days.

-How to Raise a Caterpillar: What Do Caterpillars Eat?
+How to Raise a Caterpillar into a Butterfly: What Do Caterpillars Eat?

 We raise monarch caterpillars and they eat milkweed, but each species of caterpillar eats something different!
 Here are a few of the common ones, but check out The National Wildlife Federation for a complete list.
 Also, if you need help with caterpillar identification, check out this great website- Caterpillar Identification!